SMGT - Sport Management

 SMGT 447B.
 Internship in Sport Management (3-12).

 Second internship experience for students in sport management; takes place in a different setting than SMGT 447A.
 Students spend the equivalent of full-time employment in the appropriate agency for a total of at least 640 hours.
-Prerequisites: SMGT 447A, 2.000 GPA overall and for major, senior standing in College of Education, advisor's consent.
+Prerequisites: SMGT 447A, 2.000 GPA overall and for major, senior standing in College of Applied Studies, advisor's consent.

 SMGT 461.
 Legal Aspects of Sport and Physical Activity I (3).